A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Introduction

 Recently, vision-language contrastive learning has proven to be a simple and effective approach for transforming web-scale amounts of noisy image-caption pairs into zero-shot classification capabilities~\citep{radford2021learning,jia2021scaling}.
-Nonetheless, the substantial computational and data requirements of these methods pose significant challenges.
-To address these limitations, LiT~\citep{lit_beyer} proposed aligning a text encoder with a pretrained and frozen pure vision model.
+Nonetheless, the substantial computational and data requirements of these methods pose significant challenges. \rebuttal{ Furthermore, the performance of these methods on finer-grained downstream tasks, such as zero-shot segmentation tends to be subpar (see~\Cref{table:zeroshot_without_bkg,table:zeroshot_with_bkg}).
+We argue that this is not only the consequence of a lack of local vision-language alignment but also a hint that the learned visual representations therein might be suboptimal.
+Based on this same observation, \lit~\citep{lit_beyer} proposed aligning a text encoder with a pretrained and frozen pure vision model.
 By decoupling the image representation learning process from the vision-language alignment process, this methodology enhances both computational and data efficiency while also improving performance in zero-shot classification tasks.
-Orthogonal to this, various studies~\citep{hamilton2022unsupervised,simeoni2021localizing,wang2023tokencut,zhang2023detect,simeoni2023unsupervised} have observed and capitalized on the spatial awareness of self-supervised pretrained vision transformers (ViTs).
+The strong performance of $\lit$ suggests that achieving zero-shot classification or segmentation relies on two key requirements: \begin{enumerate} \item The vision encoder must be capable of clustering images or groups of pixels with shared semantics. \item The text encoder must be sufficiently aligned with the visual modality to accurately label these clusters. \end{enumerate} The moderate performance of frozen vision encoder pretrained with CLIP on pure vision tasks (see~\Cref{ssec:app_few_shots_segmentation}) combined with the stellar results of $\lit$ support that the second requirement is significantly easier to accomplish than the first one and that the first requirement can be addressed independently of the second.
+Fortunately, various studies~\citep{hamiltonunsupervised,simeoni2021localizing,wang2023tokencut,zhang2023detect,simeoni2023unsupervised} have observed and capitalized on the spatial awareness of self-supervised pretrained vision transformers (ViTs).
 These works have demonstrated remarkable capabilities for dense downstream tasks with minimal or even zero trainable parameters~\citep{balazevic2024towards}.
 This evidence suggests that self-supervised vision transformers may just be one text encoder away from becoming open-vocabulary segmenters.
 We investigate this hypothesis and propose a simple framework for open-vocabulary zero-shot segmentation.
-In essence, we leverage linguistic knowledge to identify concepts in captions and build upon the quality of a frozen vision tower to retrieve corresponding concepts in images.
+In essence, we capitalize on a pretrained and frozen vision encoder that exhibits excellent fine-grained semantic coherence and focus solely on aligning a text encoder to it.
+To effectively enforce a localized consistency objective, we leverage linguistic knowledge to identify concepts in captions and build on the quality of the frozen vision encoder to retrieve the corresponding concepts in images. }

 Our main contributions are as follows: \begin{itemize} \item[(i)] $\mname$ is designed to be simple, with minimal hyperparameters, making it highly compatible with both small curated datasets and large-scale noisy datasets. \item[(ii)] The proposed framework is robust, supporting various pretrained vision towers, and accommodating both supervised and self-supervised pretraining of the vision backbone. \item[(iii)] By decoupling visual representation learning from cross-modality concept-level alignment, our proposed framework, $\mname$ achieves high computational and data efficiency. \end{itemize}